Scott3142/python-programming/site/codelabs/part-7.md

 ### Sorting information

-If the information (data) giving to a computer, doesn't follow any rules and isn't in order, retrieving that information is taxing for the computer.
+If the information (data) given to a computer, doesn't follow any rules and isn't in order, retrieving that information is taxing for the computer.
 We need order!

 #### Selection sort